 The information security industry faces a severe skill shortage.
-IT departments cannot find enough experienced applicants to employ.
+IT departments cannot find enough experienced applicants to employ, despite advancement in IT security technologies like Secure Web Gateways, Next Generation Firewalls, and Cloud Access Security Brokers (CASB).
 The shortage has grown so urgent that IT professionals report that a lack of trained professionals is the number one challenge to effective information security today.
 That makes effective recruiting one of the highest priorities for IT departments, but interviewing effectively, it turns out, can be really hard.

 Interviewers must consider a few factors during the process.
 The first priority, obviously, is to find candidates with the talent and knowledge necessary for a position.
 Beyond these prerequisites, however, companies need to consider a candidate’s ability to grow and learn new skills.
 With threats and emerging security technology moving faster than ever before, security professionals must be able to adapt to change and learn new skills.

 The experts say they use the interview process to gauge not only an applicant’s technical skills, but their ability (and willingness) to solve problems.
 Finally, IT and security do not exist in a bubble.
 An interview should assess a candidate’s ability to deal with other departments to understand their needs and make security an organization-wide initiative.
 Here are the interview questions to ask to evaluate applicant’s technical and soft skills.

 Hackers have evolved beyond the basement.
 When faced with nation-state groups and organized crime rings, security needs to be proactive.
 That means thinking of threats before hackers do.

 - You have a vending machine in your break room, what are the different ways you would like to hack this machine?

 Ability to Communicate Risk

 Risk is naturally one of IT’s top priorities, yet they need to translate this concern to other departments like non-technical business leaders or end users in business units.

 - You have discovered a security flaw in your company’s product.